Ockenfuss/advesi/ReadMe.md

 * A `trajectory` is a 3D path in space, starting at a specific initial position and following the streamlines of the flowfield.
 A `Trajectory_Collection` can store multiple trajectories, e.g. for different initial positions.
 * A `path` is like a trajectory, but with an absolute time reference.
 A `Path_Collection` is a collection of paths, usually one path for every particle in a Particle_Collection.
 * A `field` is a scalar field in 3D space.
 Multiple field, for example at different times, can be stored in a `Field_Collection`.
-* A `birdbath scan` is a special field with high resolution in time and just one cell in x and y direction.
+* A `birdbath scan` or `birdbath view` is just a special field with high resolution in time and just one cell in x and y direction.
 This is what is measured by a vertically looking radar or lidar.

 Two comments to this structure:

-* **Trajectory vs Path**: The distinction between path and trajectory is useful for performance reasons: In a static field, the trajectory of a particle at a given starting position is always the same, regardless of time.
+* **Trajectory vs Path**: The distinction between path and trajectory is useful for performance reasons: In a field with some symmetries, e.g. homogeneity in space or time, the trajectory of particles at multiple starting positions is the same.
 Therefore, the expensive integration of the trajectory has to be done only once.
-Afterwards, this trajectory can be applied to every particle at the starting position, regardless of the absolute time.
+Subsequently, this trajectory can be applied to multiple particles.
 * **Fall Speed**: A particle has no separate fall speed associated with it.
 Instead, a lighter particle 'sees' a different velocity field than a heavier one.
 Therefore, every particle has a general `field_selector` property, which connect each particle to a certain flowfield in a Field_Collection.

 ## Usage